Divine madness: Christianity

-Islam: Sufism
+Islam

-Other adepts that have attained "mad" mental states, according to Feuerstein, include the masts and the intoxicated Sufis associated with shath.
+Divine madness is a theme in some forms of Islamic mysticism.
+People that have attained "mad" mental states, according to Feuerstein, include the masts and the intoxicated Sufis associated with shath.
 In parts of Gilgit (Pakistan), the behavior of eccentric faqirs dedicated to mystical devotionalism is considered as "crazy holiness".
 In Somalia, according to Sheik Abdi, Moḥammed ʻAbdulle Hassan eccentric behavior and methods led some colonial era writers to call him "mad mullah", "crazy priest of Allah" and others.